View Current

 Responsibility of Event Managers

-(28) Once approved by the relevant executive member, Campus Services must be notified at least four working days in advance of events that are open to the public and University-wide events where alcohol will be served by way of emailing a copy of the approved Application for Alcohol on University Premises to: events@scu.edu.au.
+(28) Once approved by the relevant Executive Member, Campus Services must be notified at least four working days in advance of events that are open to the public and University-wide events where alcohol will be served by way of emailing a copy of the approved Application for Alcohol on University Premises to: events@scu.edu.au.

 (29) Campus Services will nominate an event manager who has current training in Responsible Service of Alcohol.